Sciwhylab/SBS-Rate/README.md

-It has data sheets for global genomic features - Genome size, Genomic GC , Genomic repeat fraction , Number of coding genes and Gene count and local genomic features - local genomic GC , local repeat content, CpG islands and SNM rates The data files for stand bias in SNMs and file for the SBS (SBS6 & SBS12) spectrum are also available
+It has data sheets for global genomic features - Genome size, Genomic GC , Genomic repeat fraction , Number of coding genes and Gene count and local genomic features - local genomic GC , local repeat content, CpG islands and SNM rates The data files for stand bias in SNMs and file for the SBS (SBS6 & SBS12) spectrum are also available.

 ### flowchart paper
 This code uses package DiagrammeR.
 It generates the flowchart which shows the data selection from the data obtained from literature